kahisfz/Windows-2012-106-server-replication/README.md

-# Windows-2012-106-server-replication
+# Windows-2012-2016-2019-server-replication
-In this tutorial, i have built two Windows 2012 R2 servers using a pair of old Dell Optiplex 580’s (AMD Phenom CPU, upgraded to 8GB RAM each), and a single 8 port Netgear GB switch.
+In this tutorial, i have built two Windows 2016 servers using a pair of Supermicro Server (2xXeon CPU's and 128 GB RAM in both), and a single 24 port Netgear 10 GB switch.
+I have also tested same by connecting both server through a CAT 7 cable over 10 Gbps and 1 Gbps networks cards.
+For best performnce I used SSD's Array, but it will work on NAS, Hyper Converged Storeage or Windows Storage Direct.

-The Primary server name is: Truro
-The Secondary server name is: Exeter
+Let Us say, Primary server name is: Truro and the Secondary server name is: Exeter
 Lets get started…
 Step 1: Build your host servers
 •	Build two physical host servers – they need to be running the same version of Windows Server 2016, 2012 R2, or 2012 (which has less functionality).